Mummers Parade: 20th century

+21st century

 As of 2008, the parade cost the city over $1 million each year, including $750,000 for police and parade services and $360,000 in prize money.
 The 2008 budget crisis led the city to propose closing numerous libraries and firehouses and the scaling back of expenditures for the parade, offering $300,000 for the 2009 parade and nothing for 2010.

 After the end of city funding for the parade, the Mummers created the "Save the Mummers Fund" to help cover the additional city fees to paying expenses for police and sanitation services during the event.

 Funding for the parade during the first decade of the 2000s was provided for several years by Southwest Airlines, which also took naming rights of the parade, which was called "Southwest Airlines Mummers Parade."
 Funding for the 2012 parade was provided by SugarHouse Casino, which renamed the parade to "Sugar House Mummers Parade."

-In September 2009, The Bacon Brothers musical duo (comprising Philadelphia natives Michael and Kevin Bacon) recorded a special version of their song "New Year's Day" with members of the All-Star String Band.
+In September 2009, The Bacon Brothers musical duo, composed of Philadelphia natives Michael and Kevin Bacon, recorded a special version of their song "New Year's Day" with members of the All-Star String Band.
 Proceeds from the sale of the CD went to the Save the Mummers Fund.
 Additionally, the duo performed a benefit concert for the parade in December 2009.

 Location, time, and route

-The parade traveled northward on Broad Street in Philadelphia for decades until the 1995 parade when the parade was moved to Market Street due to construction work on Broad Street (notably the "Avenue of the Arts" between Washington Avenue and Philadelphia City Hall).
+The parade traveled northward on Broad Street in Philadelphia for decades until the 1995 parade when the parade was moved to Market Street due to construction work on Broad Street at the Avenue of the Arts between Washington Avenue and Philadelphia City Hall.
 After construction was completed, the parade returned to Broad Street from 1996 to 1999.
 For various reasons, the parade was moved again to Market Street in 2000.
 In 2004, the parade was moved back to Broad Street.
 In 1997, the Fancy Brigades were moved to the Pennsylvania Convention Center, allowing for larger sets, but limiting audience size.
 In 2011, the Fancy Brigades returned to the parade.

-Each year, thousands of people participate in the parade, many wearing elaborate costumes costing tens of thousands of dollars to make and weighing well over 100 pounds. $395,000 in prizes is awarded to the various winners.
+Each year, thousands of people participate in the parade, many wearing elaborate costumes costing tens of thousands of dollars to make and weighing well over 100 pounds.
+At one time up to $395,000 in prizes was awarded to the various winners.
+But as of 2010, there are no longer any monetary awards for the performers.
 The costs for making the outfits plus fees to choreographers and prop designers often far exceed the prizes available.
 While club fund-raisers, hall rentals, and bank loans often cover much of the expense, individual members frequently spend hundreds or thousands of dollars of their own money.
-To raise funds, many string bands and their members seek paying gigs, particularly in area Fourth of July parades, the annual "Show of Shows" (held in Atlantic City, New Jersey, each winter), weddings, and other events.
+To raise funds, many string bands and their members seek paying gigs, particularly in area Fourth of July parades, the annual "Show of Shows" held in Atlantic City each winter, weddings, and other events.
 Many clubs hold "beef and beers" or 50/50 raffles.
 Most charge annual dues for membership.